twse/random-stuff/Readable Fonts/Central European.md

 ### Czech - Typed as usual on Czech keyboards
 This language can be used when written with Kamenický encoding.

-Czech Coding Convertor, by Zdeněk Kudrla, is a program to convert Czech text written in eight encodings.
+Czech Coding Convertor, by Zdeněk Kudrla, is a DOS program to convert Czech text written in eight encodings.
 The program comes with source code included.

-Trans-ASCII (1991), by Pavel Ferda, is a program to convert Czech text in various encodings.
+Trans-ASCII (1991), by Pavel Ferda, is a DOS program to convert Czech text in various encodings.
 The executable file and documentation is available in three languages.

 | Glyph   | Codes   | Windows CP1250 | Apple CE | Cork    | Kamenický | LinguaFont Czech | TITUS Eastern European |
 |---------|---------|----------------|----------|---------|-----------|------------------|------------------------|